-This cake is often referred to as School Dinner Cake though it was generally made as a pudding at school and served with custard.
+This cake is often referred to as School Dinner Cake as it was generally made as a pudding at school here in the UK and served with custard.

 It is essentially a vanilla traybake covered in thick white icing and generous amounts of sprinkles - what is not to like!